tweaselORG/platform/assets/dsr-templates/en/access-data.typ

       Based on the information that you provided, *we can confirm that we are storing data about proceedings* you have initiated through Tweasel.
 This data _may_ include personal data as per the GDPR.
 We are providing you with a full copy of this data, which is explained on the following pages. #if request.dataPortabilityRequest [And since you have requested it, we are also attaching a copy of the data in a machine-readable format (JSON).]

+      #if not request.allTokensFound [Note that we have not found stored data for all of the proceeding tokens/URLs you have provided.
+This may because you have previously requested the deletion of these proceedings, or because some tokens you have specified are wrong.]

       We never employ any profiling or other forms of automated decision-making according to Art.
 22(1 and 4) GDPR under any circumstances.
     ],
   )